HomeLatest NewsTelecomTop telecom majors battle ready for 4G spectrum auctions beginning March 1

 Register Now →

-The Union is estimated to rake in about Rs 48,000 crore for the next spectrum auction and around a fourth of this could come into the government coffers this fiscal itself, as an upfront payment.
+The Union government is estimated to rake in about Rs 48,000 crore for the next spectrum auction and around a fourth of this could come into the government coffers this fiscal itself, as an upfront payment.

 According to top tech observers, both Jio and Airtel are estimated to spend Rs 10,000-15,000 crore on additional 4G airwaves and the investment will also be limited to select bands in the metro and category A circles, where 4G spectrum assets can now be deployed for future 5G use.